sarahcssiqueira/docker-wordpress/readme.md

 - WordPress: Uses the official WordPress latest docker image.
 - WP-CLI: The **wpcli container** was added to only run one-off commands.
 Don’t need it to run as a service, only as a cli tool, for that run `docker-compose run --rm wpcli command`
 - db: The MYSQL official image.
-- phpMyAdmin: Intended to handle the administration of MySQL, in this case through port 80, on browser [localhost:8080/](localhost:8080/).
+- phpMyAdmin: Intended to handle the administration of MySQL, in this case through port 80, on browser [localhost:8080](localhost:8080).

 ## Basic usage

-Clone (or download) this repository `git clone https://github.com/sarahcssiqueira/docker-wordpress`.
+Clone (or download) this repository `git clone https://github.com/sarahcssiqueira/docker-wordpress` or download one of the [latest releases](https://github.com/sarahcssiqueira/docker-wordpress/releases).
-Go to the /docker folder and set up your chosen variables on the .env file.
+Go to the `/docker` folder and set up your chosen variables on the .env file.

 ### Set variables